 Note 1: The repeater is a bi-directional device.
 The signal generator may need protection.

 Note 2: UL/DL timing can be provided to the repeater.

+Note 3: for NCR-MT output power and transmit ON/OFF power measurement, the external signal generator is not needed and

 D.2 Out of band gain